 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 BLAM Episode: Planet of Twilight in pretty much its entirety.
 No matter how you approach it, this book is just plain odd.

 Deader Than Disco: After Darksaber, no-one could take the "superweapon of the week" plots that had previously dominated Star Wars Expanded Universe fiction seriously anymore.
 In a weird way, we might have Kevin J. Anderson to thank for the subsequent new directions (eventually resulting in the Yuuzhan Vong arc) taken by the EU.

 At least in the previous stories, the superweapons had already been built by competent workers.
 This showed us what happened when a superweapon gets built by incompetent ones.

 Fridge Logic: So, Jedi like Callista can transfer their minds into computers, then into bodies that aren't their own, even if that means getting cut off from the Light Side of the Force.
 Why is Callista the only one who did this?
-Couldn't Obi-Wan have helped Luke and the Rebel Alliance more if he hadn't been a Spirit Advisor?
+Couldn't Obi-Wan have helped Luke and the Rebel Alliance more if he had, say, transferred his mind into the Death Star?